zsiddiqi/openshift-origin/README.md

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

-This template uses CentOS as the base OS Image.
-If you want to use the On-Demand Red Hat Enterprise Linux image from the Azure Gallery, you will need to fork this repo and edit the azuredeploy.json file.
-The variable is called osImage.
->If you use the On-Demand image, there is an hourly charge for using this image.

 ## Prerequisites

 ### Generate SSH Keys